 Leading the Way in Career Reentry

-Through the Return Utah program state agencies specifically target candidates with an extended absence on their resume, breaking the traditional practice of circumventing a resume due to an experience gap.
+The groundbreaking Return Utah program aims to fill mid-level, government jobs with candidates who have an extended professional absence, breaking the traditional practice of circumventing resumes due to experience gaps.

 Return Utah was launched in April of 2021 via Executive Order 2021-8 by Governor Spencer J. Cox.